MoonStorm/FastCrud/README.md

     - Added support for .NET Standard 2.1
     - Extended support for the MetadataType attribute in .NET Standard 2.1
     - Bulk update can now be used with parameters.
-    - Formatter :P added for SQL parameters.
+    - Format specifier ":P" added for SQL parameters.
+    - Format specifiers extended to support resolution via aliases in JOINs (e.g. "nameof(prop):alias:TC").
     - Methods adjusted for nullable support.
     - Added support for multiple references to the same target using the InverseProperty attribute.
     - [Breaking change] The fluent mapping setup has changed for setting up relationships.
 Please check the wiki for more details.